 Trust Deed Essentials

-• The names of the grantor, trustees, and beneficiaries
+- The names of the settlor, trustees, and the class of beneficiaries

 Registration and Reporting